tferrari92/automate-all-the-things/README.md

 6. Under "Branch" select "main" and under "Path" select "/azure-devops/02-build-and-deploy-app.yml".
 Click "Continue".
 7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
 8. Click on "Run".
-9. When it's done, the URL file will be exported as an artifact.
-You'll find it in the pipeline run screen.
-Download it to see the URL for the app.
+9. Each deployment stage will export an artifact file with the URL of each environment.
+You'll find them in the pipeline run screen.
+Download them to see the URLs.
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/UtZyCCe.png"> </p>

-10. If you go to the URL too quickly you will get a "503 Service Temporarily Unavailable".
+10. If you go to the URLs too quickly you will get a "503 Service Temporarily Unavailable".
 We need to give ArgoCD a little time to notice the changes in the [/helm/my-app directory](helm/my-app).
 By default ArgoCD pulls for changes every three minutes.
 You can either wait like an adult or go into the ArgoCD web UI and hit "Refresh Apps" like the impatient child that you are.
-11. Go to the URL again.
+11. Check the URLs again.
 12. That's it!
 Hope you like the web I made for you.
-If you did, go give a star to [my repo](https://github.com/tferrari92/automate-all-the-things).
+If you did, go give me a star on [my repo](https://github.com/tferrari92/automate-all-the-things).
+If you didn't, also go give me a star on [my repo](https://github.com/tferrari92/automate-all-the-things).

 <br/>
 <br/>